jadesoftwarenz/JADE-Erewhon/README.md

 This repository contains **Erewhon**, the example JADE schema.
 Erewhon is a fictional E-commerce platform where agents sell high-end items and clients can bid on or purchase them.

 ## Documentation
-Documentation for the Erewhon system can be found at: https://secure.jadeworld.com/JADETech/JADE2020/WhitePapers/WP_Erewhon.pdf.
+Documentation for the Erewhon system can be found at: https://secure.jadeworld.com/JADETech/JADE2018/WhitePapers/WP_Erewhon.pdf.

 ## Getting Started
 These instructions get a copy of the Erewhon system up and running on your local machine.

 ### Prerequisites

-Before you can load the schemas, you need JADE 2020 installed.
-If you are still on JADE 2018, you can load the schemas found in the v2018 branch of the repository.
+Before you can load the schemas, you need JADE 2018 installed.

 1. Grab a FREE Developer's license at https://secure.jadeworld.com/devlicense/.
-2. Download the JADE 2020 release at https://www.jadeworld.com/developer-center/download-jade .
+2. Download the JADE 2018 release at https://www.jadeworld.com/developer-center/download-jade .
 3. Open the installer and follow the instructions in the install wizard.
 4. JADE is now installed, and a shortcut has been placed in your Start menu.
 You're good to go!

-> For details about installing JADE, see https://secure.jadeworld.com/JADETech/JADE2020/Docs/InstallConfig.pdf.
+> For details about installing JADE, see https://secure.jadeworld.com/JADETech/JADE2018/Docs/InstallConfig.pdf.

 ### Loading the Schemas using JADE Git Integration